 There are several potential reasons why the police context might be a rare context in which women might not be penalized for acting in traditionally masculine ways.
-First, people might be engaging in “re-fencing” (Alport, 1954) or “subtyping” (e.g., Weber & Crocker, 1983), in which people label individuals who violate stereotypes as exceptions or put them in a separate and more specific subtype category to maintain belief in their original stereotypes.
+First, people might be engaging in “re-fencing” (Allport, 1954) or “subtyping” (e.g., Weber & Crocker, 1983), in which people label individuals who violate stereotypes as exceptions or put them in a separate and more specific subtype category to maintain belief in their original stereotypes.
 For example, the police officer identity might be particularly salient.
 People might subtype female police officers as an exception that are unlike “real women.”
 If people see female officers as an exception and subtype them separately from their typical gender stereotypes, they might not have been perceived as violating stereotypes—thereby avoiding backlash.
 Second, the consistent examples of controversial cases in the news tend to feature male police officers being investigated for using excessive force.
 Further, we found that people had a strong negative reaction to all officers who use force relative to those who do not (including when they were women).
 Perhaps there was backlash against female officers exerting force, but much worse backlash against men because of the onslaught of excessive force cases against men in media over the last decade.
 Finally, we might have identified a boundary condition to backlash against gender non-conforming behavior in the workplace: perhaps backlash against violating gender norms occurs less when those behaviors happen in the extreme context of life-and-death circumstances to avoid putting their life and safety at risk.

 All of these explanations would be consistent with the psychological explanation we found for the effect.
 Female officers using force might be one of the rare instances in which people can gain favorability by violating others’ expectations (e.g., Luthar, 1996; Adam & Shirako, 2013)—in this case because it led people to seek out an external source for her behavior, rather than labeling her an aggressive and emotionally reactive person.